redux vs mobx vs vuex vs dva

 • vuex:

-Choose Vuex if you are developing a Vue.js application and need a state management solution that integrates seamlessly with Vue's reactivity system.
-Vuex is designed specifically for Vue applications, providing a centralized store for all components and ensuring consistent state management across the application.
+Choose Vuex if you are building a Vue.js application and need a state management solution that integrates seamlessly with Vue's reactivity system.
+It provides a centralized store, mutations, actions, and getters, making it easy to manage state in Vue components.

 • dva: